mullroy/mullroy/README.md

 - <img src="pirate.png" width="18" height=18 title="Pirate logo"> <b>Preorders</b><br>
 When you filter on <i><b>zs14zwr990548vdh607scctpn4z53uyxjmxyakcxf7dslc6c9pctnc0kkqw7v4063gklvpzzwrgrx9</b></i> plus set the filter to 'To yourself', you'll see a couple of transactions.
 Look for the single transaction on 21 September 2022.
-In the memo <b>an address</b> is provided to send your queries to, plus instructions on what to put in the memo field.
+In the memo <b>another address</b> is provided to send your queries to, plus instructions on what to put in the memo field.
 This new address is not public and only viewable by the development team.
 Therefore, nobody else will be able to see your transaction and questions in the memo.<br>
 Very important:<br>